oaworks/oareport-parser/README.md

 ## What it does

-- Scrapes Insights and Actions metrics from OA.Report's `staging` and `dev` environments using Selenium.
+- Scrapes Insights, Explore, and Actions metrics from OA.Report's `staging` and `dev` environments using Selenium.
-- Extracts data using XPath to target specific page elements and stores it in `.csv` files.
+- Extracts data using XPath to target specific page elements and stores it in local `.csv` files.
 - Automatically uploads parsed data to four separate Google Sheets.
-- All four parsers are scheduled to run daily via GitHub Actions.
+- All six parsers are scheduled to run daily via GitHub Actions.

 ---